Graylog2/graylog2-images/ova/README.md

 ### Pre-Considerations

-  * This is a showcase of Graylog and its cluster mode.
-Please run this appliance always in a separated network that is isolated from the internet.
+  * Please run this appliance always in a separated network that is isolated from the internet.
-    Read also the production readiness [notes](http://docs.graylog.org/en/latest/pages/installation/virtual_machine_appliances.html#production-readiness)

 ### Dependencies